-The Classical Academy is one of seven campuses within The Classical Academies.
+Coastal Academy TK-8 and Coastal Academy High School are two of the seven campuses within The Classical Academies.
 At The Classical Academies, we constantly strive to provide quality educational options, connections with our community, as well as being available and ready to support our students by partnering with parents.
 As an Independent Study school in the State of California, all of our students and families were already completing school work from home in combination with learning at school when COVID-19 hit.
 This enabled us to shift quickly and continue with learning.